theobald-software/theobald-software.github.io/_includes/_content/en/xu-specific/server/server-settings.md

 #### Protocol / Access control

 **HTTP - Unrestricted / HTTP port** (default) <br>
-Defines the port number, on which the XU server receives HTTP requests of an extraction.
+Defines the port number, on which the Server receives HTTP requests of an extraction.
 The run statement generates an HTTP-URL.

 **HTTPS - Unrestricted / HTTPS port** <br>
 Enables secure data transfer via HTTPS.

-Defines the port number, on which the XU server receives HTTPS requests of an extraction.
+Defines the port number, on which the Server receives HTTPS requests of an extraction.
 The run statement generates an HTTPS-URL.
 Port option defines the HTTPS listener port.

-If you want to receive data via HTTPS you need to install a TLS certificate on the server, on which the Xtract Universal service is running. <br>
+If you want to receive data via HTTPS you need to install a TLS certificate on the server, on which the Service is running. <br>
 See section [Installing an X.509 certificate](../security/install-x.509-Certificate).

 **HTTPS - Restricted to AD users with Designer read access** <br>
 See *HTTPS - Unrestricted*.
 This setting enables an additional access control for executing an extraction.
 Extractions can only be executed by Windows AD users with at least a read permission (*Read*) in the *Configuration Server* tab.
-For additional information see [release note](https://kb.theobald-software.com/release-notes/XtractUniversal-3.11.0.html) and section [server security](../security/server-security).
+For additional information see [release note, Xtract Universal only](https://kb.theobald-software.com/release-notes/XtractUniversal-3.11.0.html) and section [server security](../security/server-security).

 #### Misc.